Bridger Bowl Ski Area

-Bridger Bowl is a ski area in the western United States, near Bozeman, Montana.
+Bridger Bowl is an alpine ski area in the western United States, near Bozeman, Montana.
 It serves the local population of Gallatin County, including Montana State University.
 The summit elevation is 8700 ft above sea level, with a vertical drop of 2600 ft on east-facing slopes.

 Located 16 mi north of Bozeman in the Bridger Range of southern Montana, Bridger Bowl is a locally owned non-profit ski area.
 It provides locals with affordable skiing, great terrain, and outstanding snowfall.
 The ski area and mountain range are named after the noted mountain man Jim Bridger, and are accessed from state highway 86.

 In addition to the existing base lodge and a mid-mountain lodge, a new main lodge opened in 2005 at the base area.

 Since 1988, local residents have been alerted to the arrival of fresh snow by a flashing blue beacon atop the Baxter Hotel in downtown Bozeman.
 Activated every time Bridger Bowl accumulates 2 in of new snow, it remains on for 24 hours.
 Maintenance of the light is a priority, and only once in 20 years was it out of operation for two days.

 Bridger Bowl opened the new Schlasman's chairlift for the 2008–09 season, the first lift-served terrain expansion in 30 years.
 A reconditioned 1976 Doppelmayr double chair, it was previously the "Peruvian" lift at Snowbird in Utah.
 Named after a miner who died in an avalanche in 1885, Schlasman's has a vertical rise of 1700 ft and adds 311 acre of new lift-served terrain for expert skiers only.
-To ride this lift, skiers are required to carry an avalanche transceiver; partners and shovels are highly recommended.
+To ride this lift, skiers are required to carry an avalanche transceiver.
+It is highly recommended to travel with partners, carry a shovel and probe, and have the knowledge how to perform an avalanche rescue.